powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 The power flow is a numerical analysis of the flow of electric power in an interconnected system, where that system is considered to be in normal steady-state operation.
 Power-flow or load-flow studies are important for planning future expansion of power systems as well as in determining the best operation of existing systems.
 The principal information obtained from the power-flow study is the magnitude and phase angle of the voltage at each bus, and the real and reactive power flowing in each line.
-In this page we'll go into some details about what is expected for a power flow result, how the validation feature of PowSyBl works, what power-flow implementations are compatible with PowSyBl, and how to configure PowSyBl for the different implementations.
+In this page we'll go into some details about what are the inputs and outputs of a load flow simulatio, what is expected from a power flow result, how the validation feature of PowSyBl works, what power flow implementations are compatible with PowSyBl, and how to configure PowSyBl for the different implementations.

-<span style="color: red">TODO: add a section about the general principles behind a loadflow</span>
+## Inputs

+The only input for a power flow simulation is a network.

+## Outputs

+The power flow simulation output consists of a network, which has been modified based on the simulation results, and some metrics regarding the computation: whether or not it has converged, in how many iterations.
+Depending on the loadflow implementation the content of these metrics may vary.

+## Validation

-## Expected results
+### Expected results

 A load-flow result is considered *acceptable* if it describes a feasible steady-state of a power system given its physics and its logics.
 More practically, generations of practitioners have set quasi-standard ways to describe them that makes it possible to define precise rules.
 They are described below for the different elements of the network.

-### Buses
+#### Buses

 The first law of Kirchhoff must be satisfied for every bus for active and reactive power: